olgarithms/sphinx-tutorial/docs/8-automating-documentation-updates.md

 git push origin main
 ```

-From your repo's Github page, go to the `Actions` tab, you should see that the workflow `Deploy Documentation` is running.
+From your repo's Github page, go to the `Actions` tab, you should see that the workflow
+`Publish Sphinx Documentation` is running.
 Click on it to observe the details of each step.
-Once all steps have
+Once all steps
-completed, you'll see that a new workflow `pages-build-deployment` has kicked off.
-This workflow is
+have completed, you'll see that a new workflow `pages-build-deployment` has kicked off.
+This
-triggered by GitHub when changes are pushed to `gh-pages`.
+workflow is triggered by GitHub when changes are pushed to `gh-pages`.

 When `pages-build-deployment` is completed, refresh your GitHub Pages URL.
 You should see the new
 change on your site.

-With this new workflow in place, from now on every commit to `main` is going to automatically trigger
+With this new workflow in place, from now on every commit to `main` is going to automatically
-a new deployment of your documentation!
+trigger a new deployment of your documentation!

 {: .hint }
 🙌 You have now reached the